Logistics

 Manual Billing Keying

 Once PODs arrived, billing staff re-keyed consignee details, freight rates, and GST components into spreadsheets.
-Each batch introduced transcription errors that triggered dispute cycles with consignees.
+Transcription errors triggered dispute cycles with consignees, adding days of back-and-forth to an already slow process.

 Working Capital Drain